Marquois scales: Use

 The triangle would be used for many regular set square operations, the rulers likewise would function as rulers, but the unique function was the 3:1 reduction ratio between measured distance and drawn line.

 A line is drawn along the beveled edge (the side of middle-length) of the triangle.
 By placing a ruler against the hypotenuse of the triangle and sliding the triangle along the ruler for 3 units of the ruler's scale, drawing another line along the beveled edge results in a parallel line with a distance of only 1 unit from the original line.
 Using larger distances on a ruler to draw lines smaller distances apart means that margin of error reading off the scale is reduced.
 Additionally, the end-state is the instruments already in place to slide the triangle again to quickly draw additional lines as desired.
+A similar method also allows the distance between points on plans or maps to be measured with increased precision.

 Regular set square triangles differ (from a Marquois scales triangle) by being made and used according to the angles of their triangle (eg 45-45-90 or 30-60-90 degrees) rather than according to the ratio between the lengths of their sides.
 Likewise the scales on other rulers are usually intended to be used directly and the selection differs accordingly.